ofek/asciinema.github.io/docs/manual/player/markers.md

 There two ways of specifying markers for use in the player:

 - using [`markers` option](../options/#markers),
-- embedding markers in the recording - see [Markers](../../cli/#markers) in CLI section for details.
+- embedding markers in the recording - see [Markers](../../cli/markers/) in the CLI section for details.

 ## Setting markers